Tesla Inc. (TSLA) Stock Price and Analyst Predictions

 TSLA) stock’s latest price update

-Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 0.60 compared to its previous closing price of 173.44.
-Nevertheless, the company has seen a -9.97% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/08/23 that Tesla’s Model Y Investigated After Steering Wheels Detach
+Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 2.04 compared to its previous closing price of 180.45.
+Nevertheless, the company has seen a 6.48% surge in its stock price over the last five trading sessions.
+MarketWatch.com reported 4 hours ago that Republicans’ pro-drilling energy bill is DOA.
+It’s still a rebuke of Biden’s climate agenda and a 2024 weapon.

 TSLA’s Market Performance

-Tesla Inc. (TSLA) has seen a -9.97% fall in stock performance for the week, with a -15.84% decline in the past month and a 0.60% surge in the past quarter.
-The volatility ratio for the week is 5.87%, and the volatility levels for the past 30 days are at 5.30% for TSLA.
-The simple moving average for the last 20 days is -11.37% for TSLA stock, with a simple moving average of -20.45% for the last 200 days.
+Tesla Inc. (TSLA) has seen a 6.48% rise in stock performance for the week, with a -12.00% decline in the past month and a 14.40% surge in the past quarter.
+The volatility ratio for the week is 5.06%, and the volatility levels for the past 30 days are at 4.77% for TSLA.
+The simple moving average for the last 20 days is -4.96% for TSLA stock, with a simple moving average of -15.81% for the last 200 days.

 Analysts’ Opinion of TSLA